Easy Vanilla Tea Cake Cookies

 - Combine the butter and sugar in a stand mixer or with a handheld mixer; beat until creamy, about 3 minutes.
 Then add the egg and vanilla; mix until combined.

-- Bake 10 to 12 minutes or until the edges are lightly browned.
+- Bake for 10 to 12 minutes or until the edges are lightly browned.
 Transfer to a wire rack to cool.

 Recommended Products